Myra Roper: Career in Australia

 Roper came to Australia in 1947 to become the third Principal of University Women's College, at the University of Melbourne, a role she held until 1960.
 She gained her MA from the University of Melbourne in 1947.
 She was an active fundraiser and built three new accommodation wings for female students who came from the country and from Asia, tripling the college's size.
 The third building, completed after she left the college was named for her.
-The building is being replaced by the College in 2017, and will retain her name.
+The building was replaced by the College in 2017, retaining her name.
 A scholarship for a graduate student from China to University College also bears her name.
 A biography of this time was published in 1989.

 Roper was an active broadcaster, appearing regularly on television, for example on the ABC program Meet (1957), and on Channel 7 as co-host with Bill Acfield of Letter Box (1962) and Party Time (1963).

 She sat on the ABC Advisory Committee, the Elizabethan Theatre Trust and the Melbourne State College boards.
 She also published articles and gave speeches on education and encouraging women's representation in public life.